 2. Content SEO

 You might have heard the old marketing adage, “Content is King”.
 This is only true if you’re hosting good content.
 Copywriters and graphic designers are key members of a professional SEO team whose main goal is to boost organic traffic to your site.
 Referring back to the watch analogy, a copywriter or graphic designer might represent the watch’s digits, timestamp, and hand movements.
 It is the role of these SEO experts to convey messages clearly, and govern the flow or voice through which these messages are delivered.
-Content SEO involves:
+Content SEO involves:- Regular blog development with optimized keywords

 - Internal linking to other valuable pages on your website